 My mother is cheerful and so am I. The armchair?
 Impossible to tell.
 I remember asking my mother the origin of my first name.
 She told me I was named after the English actor, Ronald Coleman.
-Naturally, he was indecently handsome (my mother preferred him with a mustache), well-mannered, impeccably groomed and statuesque.
+Naturally, he was indecently handsome (my mother preferred him with a moustache), well-mannered, impeccably groomed and statuesque.
 He took care to preserve his looks, of course, and it worked its charm on my mother.
-He often played an autumnal, amused romantic.
+He often played an autumnal and amused romantic.

 My distress was compounded by my mother's insistence that he possessed a beautiful speaking voice.
-By contrast, my own voice had yet to take shape.
-What chance did I stand against Ronald Coleman, who could switch on surface charm, at will?
-I lay in bed tormented by a man I had never met, nor ever would.
-My life had been thrown into despair by images of a charming, intelligent and 'indecently handsome' movie actor.
-I can say, without fear of contradiction, that nature has not been generous to me, either in terms of my build, my face, or my speech.
+By contrast my own voice had yet to take shape.
+What chance did I stand against Ronald Coleman, who could switch on surface charm at will?
+I lay in bed at night tormented by a man I had never met, nor ever would.
+My life had been thrown into despair by images of a charming, intelligent and 'indecently handsome' movie star.
+I can say, without fear of contradiction, that nature has not been generous to me either in terms of my build, my face, or my speech.

-Nevertheless, my mother and I spent precious afternoons watching b/w reruns of Random Harvest which was released in 1942.
-A part, Ronald Colman played opposite Greer Garson.
-I had never seen such a beautiful woman.
-Everything seemed simple.
-One day I would meet Greer Garson, marry her, and Ronald Coleman would attend the wedding, much to my mother's delight.
+Nevertheless, my mother and I spent precious afternoons watching b/w reruns of the film Random Harvest which was released in 1942.
+A part Ronald Colman played opposite Greer Garson.
+I had never seen such a beautiful woman on film or television.
+Everything seemed simple, yet fantastical.
+One day, I would miraculously encounter Greer Garson, propose marriage (she would implausibly accept), and Ronald Coleman would be invited to "our" wedding - much to my mother's delight, of course!

-Reflections: Some people underestimate the importance of living for the moment.
-Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health, memorable encounters.
-In life one must manage as best one can, and endeavour to help others' less fortunate.
+Reflection: Some people underestimate the importance of living for the moment.
+Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health and memorable encounters.